...Best of Sicily presents... Best of Sicily Magazine.

 .

 Under the Arabs, Bal'harm (Palermo) became the largest of Sicilian cities.
 Indeed, it was the Arabs who made it the island's capital, which under the Byzantines was Syracuse on the Ionian coast.
-Estimates of the expansive city's Saracen-era population vary widely, but two hundred thousand is a reasonable figure.
+Estimates of the expansive city's Saracen-era population vary widely, but two hundred thousand is perhaps a reasonable figure if the entire area is taken into account.
 Water supply was obviously an important problem in medieval Palermo, one of the largest European cities of the tenth century.

 The solution was a series of channels that brought water from springs in the Monreale area into the city.
-A few of these springs --one of which fed the Kemonia River-- still run under the old city today.
-Most of the channels extended from the Baida and Altofonte districts, still known for their mineral springs, across vast rural areas to the city.
-Under the Normans, these became vast royal parks and hunting grounds, and the water supply was still protected.
-A few of the surface channels can still be seen in this area.
+A few of these springs - one of which fed the Kemonia River - still run under the old city today.
+Most of the channels extended northward from the Baida and Altofonte districts, still known today for their mineral springs, across vast rural and wooded areas to the south of the city.
+Under the Normans, these became vast royal reserves and hunting grounds of the Genoard Park (there were some Phoenician and Carthaginian burial sites in the area immediately south of al Kasr), and the water supply was still protected.
+A few of the surface channels used for irrigation can still be seen in this area.

 Unfortunately, efforts to open the kanats to guided tours have not proven entirely successful, but the existence of such passages reminds us that many of Bal'harm's secrets are yet to be revealed.